 Ezra lives with his stepfather and his mother.
+At home, duties include carrying water and running errands.
 His stepfather is not employed and his mother is sometimes employed as a seller in the market.
-Ezra works at home carrying water and running errands.
 There are 2 children in the family.

 As part of Compassion's ministry, Ezra participates in church activities and Vacation Bible School.
-He is also in high school where his performance is average.
+He is also in vocational training where his performance is average.
 Soccer and playing group games are his favorite activities.

 Ezra lives on the plains of Kibera, home to approximately 100,000 residents.
 Typical houses are constructed of dirt floors, mud walls and corrugated iron roofs.
 The most commonly spoken language is Kiswahili.